ClintOxx/PUBG-Battlepoint-FarmBot/README.md

 # Directions for using source code

-In order to run this you need to make a gui or call the run function or the bot class at the end of the code.
-Also will need to edit the setConfig function.
+In order to run this you need to make a gui, or call the "bot" class at the end of the code.

-After that open cmd in the folder with the python script(afkbot1.py) make sure the config file is in that folder as well. type "python afkfarm.py" into cmd and it will run.
+You also will need to edit the setConfig function.
+I already have some working code for that commented out.

-Your screen and game resolution has to be 1080p if you use the default config and make sure reshade is off.
+Your screen and game resolution has to be 1080p if you use the default config.

 # Directions for GUI Bot
-* Make sure the game isnt open
+* Make sure the game isnt open/running
-* Just click the exe and wait a few seconds for it to load, pick your screen resolution and hit start!
+* Just click the exe and wait a few seconds for it to load, pick your screen resolution and then hit start!

 # Future

 I plan to keep updating the bot with new functions:

-* auto fighting afk players so you can leave earlier.
-(I have an idea of how to do it but it will be more long term) if I get some donations to support the huge time investment it would take.
+* Auto fighting afk players so you can leave earlier.
+I have an idea of how to do it but it will be more long term (Only if I get some donations to support the huge time investment it would take.
 Either way the bot remains free.)

 * Selecting  the server from the GUI